-If you are a trader, you must be familiar with the term slippage and how much of a difference it can make.
+As a trader, you must be familiar with the term slippage and how much of a difference it can make.
 High slippage is every trader’s worst nightmare.
-If you are a new trader or unfamiliar with the term, let us make things clear for you.
+However, if you are a new trader or unfamiliar with the term, let us clarify things for you.

 What is slippage?

-In forex and other securities, there are signals given by the computer for the entry and exit for a trade.
-These are often different from the actual entries and exits that traders make using real money.
+In forex and other securities, there are signals given by the computer for the entry and exit of a trade.
+Unfortunately, these often differ from the actual entries and exits traders make using real money.
 The difference between the computer’s signals and the actual trade executed by the trader is called slippage.

 Slippage can be a very tricky concept to comprehend.
 These slippages are either positive or negative point values.
 These can be high or low.
 These can be profitable or make you lose a considerable amount.
-In certain cases, you can even end up with a partial loss as well.
+In some instances, you can even end up with a partial loss.

 So, how will you deal with slippages?

 For some veteran traders, understanding slippage is not a mammoth task.
 They know how to tackle them, but such is not the case with everyone.
-If you think that you are suffering losses because of slippage, it is time to look for a low slippage forex broker.
+So if you think you suffer losses from slippage, it is time to look for a low-slippage forex broker.

-There are two ways to minimize your losses due to slippage – have an advanced system that stays updated 24/7, and opt for a no dealing desk brokerage.
-The best way to deal with slippage is to be vigilant and act fast.
-This is easier said than done, but professional slippage brokers adhere to all these points.
+There are two ways to minimize your losses due to slippage – have an advanced system that stays updated 24/7, and opt for a no-dealing desk brokerage.
+The best way to deal with slippage is to be vigilant and act.
+Of course, this is easier said than done, but professional slippage brokers adhere to all these points.

-Your aim should be to seek low slippage brokers who offer price improvements.
-This can be a major game-changer with price improvement; you can pre-set the limit and get positive slippage even if the prices hike.
+Your aim should be to seek low-slippage brokers who offer price improvements.
+Price improvement can be a significant game-changer; you can pre-set the limit and get positive slippage even if the prices hike.

 Always make sure that you hire a broker who is regulated by a local or international jurisdiction.
 This is a must if you want to keep your funds safe.